jzacsh/chess-logger/readme.md

 ## Disclaimer & License
 See [LICENSE](LICENSE).
 Note: this is **not** a Google product.
-This is just a fun, personal weekend project I whipped up when I got frustrated trying to learn to finger-spell.
+This is just a fun, personal weekend project I whipped up when I got frustrated trying to review previously logged chess games.